o1-labs/rfcs/00xx-account-deletion.md

 In turn, the ledger state is the Merklized pair of the ledger itself (as a Merkle tree) and its free list.

+TBD: using an ordered free list to avoid Merklization

 #### On-disk ledger